 - A28.
-Other matters relevant to evaluating the significant judgments made by the engagement team that may be considered in an engagement quality control review of a listed entity include: - Significant risks identified during the engagement in accordance with ISA (UK and Ireland) 315, 12 and the responses to those risks in accordance with ISA (UK and Ireland) 330, 13 including the engagement team's assessment of, and response to, the risk of fraud in accordance with ISA (UK and Ireland) 240.
-14 - Judgments made, particularly with respect to materiality and significant risks.
+Other matters relevant to evaluating the significant judgments made by the engagement team that may be considered in an engagement quality control review of a listed entity include: - Significant risks identified during the engagement in accordance with ISA (UK) 315 (Revised June 2016),13 and the responses to those risks in accordance with ISA (UK) 330 (Revised June 2016),14 including the engagement team's assessment of, and response to, the risk of fraud in accordance with ISA (UK) 240 (Revised June 2016).15 - Judgments made, particularly with respect to materiality and significant risks. - The significance and disposition of corrected and uncorrected misstatements identified during the audit. - The matters to be communicated to management and those charged with governance and, where applicable, other parties such as regulatory bodies.